-B. Except in the MDR and LDR Districts, a subdivision in which the land cover type at the time of application is forested shall maintain a wooded buffer strip no less than 50 feet in width along all existing public streets.
-Except in the MDR and LDR Districts, buildings shall be restricted from open fields and shall be located within forested portions of the subdivision.
-When the subdivision contains no forest or insufficient forested portions to include the buildings, the subdivision shall be designed to minimize the appearance of buildings when viewed from existing public streets.
+B. Except in the MDR and LDR Districts, a Subdivision in which the land cover type at the time of application is forested shall maintain a wooded buffer strip no less than 50 feet in width along all existing public streets.
+Except in the MDR and LDR Districts, buildings shall be restricted from open fields and shall be located within forested portions of the Subdivision shall be located within forested portions of the Subdivision shall be designed to minimize the appearance of buildings when viewed from existing public streets.

-§ 250-3226 Land not suitable for development.
+§ 250-32 Land not suitable for development subdivision.

-The Board shall not approve any plan for development that would alter the natural state of any of the following types of land:
+The Board Planning Board shall not approve any plan for development subdivision that would alter the natural state of any of the following types of land:

-A. Lands which are located within the one-hundred-year frequency floodplain as identified by an authorized federal or state agency or, when such identification is not available, are located on floodplain soils identified and described in the National Cooperative Standard Soil Survey.
+A. Lands which are located within the one-hundred-year frequency floodplain as identified by an authorized federal or state agency or, when such identification is not_available, are located on floodplain soils identified and described in the National Cooperative Standard Soil Survey.

-B. Lands which are located on land which must be filled or drained or on land created by diverting a watercourse, except that the Board may grant approval if a central sewage collection and treatment system is provided.
-In no instance shall the Board approve any part of a subdivision located on filled tidal wetlands or filled or drained great ponds (natural body of water 10 acres or more in size).
+B. Lands which are located on land which must be filled or drained or on land created by diverting a watercourse, except that the BoardPlanning Board may grant approval if a central sewage collection and treatment system is provided.
+In no instance shall the BoardPlanning Board approve any part of a s ubdivision located located on filled tidal wetlands or filled or drained great ponds (natural body of water 10 acres or more in size).

-C. Lands which contain soils unsuitable for construction and development of structures due to their very severe limitations of drainage, flooding, organic nature or settlement properties, including Chocorua, Whately, Sebago, Saco, Saco-Limerick, Borohemists, Borosaprists, and Sulfihemists.
+C. Lands which contain soils unsuitable for construction and development_subdivision of structures due to their very severe limitations of drainage, flooding, organic nature or settlement properties, including Chocorua, Whately, Sebago, Saco, Saco-Limerick, Borohemists, Borosaprists, and Sulfihemists.

-§ 250-27-33Blocks.
+§ 250-33 Blocks.